Not My Job: Drummer Marky Ramone Gets Quizzed On Marky Mark

 SAGAL: Marky Ramone was, of course, the drummer for the legendary band the Ramones.
 His new memoir, which is an amazing piece of pop cultural history is called "Punk Rock Blitzkrieg: My Life As A Ramone."
 It's out now.
 Marky Ramone, thank you so much for talking to us.
 What a pleasure.

-RAMONE: Thank you
+RAMONE: Thank you for having me.

 SAGAL: Thank you.
 Bye-bye.